Blair Atholl Patrol Jamborette

 International Contingents

-Contingents can express an interest in joining the camp by filling in the form here….. http://bit.ly/BA2024International.
-We still have spaces for contingents, ideally with 6 or more young people.
+Contingents can express an interest in joining the camp by filling in the form here….. www.jamborette.org.uk/BA2026International.
+We have spaces for contingents, ideally with 6 or more young people.
 These can be from groups, districts, regions, or countries.
-The cost of the camp includes collection at a port or airport, overnight accommodation, transport to camp, all camp activities, food, camping equipment, return to city near port of departure and ovenight accommodation there.
-We’re happy to discuss – blairatholl2024@jamborette.org.uk
+The cost of the camp has not been finalised but will be increased from the 2024 cost of £450 per young person.
+This includes collection at a port or airport, overnight accommodation, transport to camp, all camp activities, food, camping equipment, return to city near port of departure and overnight accommodation there.
+We’re happy to discuss – blairatholl2026@jamborette.org.uk

 More information on this page